 Dr Hammond is currently working on several publishing projects relating to the recent 'George Whitefield at 300' conference.
 He is co-editor of Wesley and Methodist Studies, an Honorary Research Fellow of The University of Manchester and Australasian Centre for Wesleyan Research, and a Member of the Royal Historical Society.
 Currently he serves on the committees of the Charles Wesley Society and Ecclesiastical History Society.
 Dr Hammond would welcome enquiries from postgraduate students in modern church history and historical theology and is particularly interested in supervising students in Wesley Studies, eighteenth-century Methodism, and the Church of England in the eighteenth century.

 John Wesley in America: Restoring Primitive Christianity (Oxford University Press).
 Flyers with a 20-30% discount order form: UK version, US version.
 A 15 minute presentation summarizing the book can be found here.
-Recent blogs and new stories relating to the book: OUPblog, The Way of Improvement Leads Home, PLNU Spirit, John Rylands Library Special Collections, NCN News.
+Recent blogs and new stories relating to the book: OUPblog, The Way of Improvement Leads Home, PLNU Spirit, John Rylands Library Special Collections, NCN News, United Methodist News Service.

 Entry on The Radical Reformers for the Global Wesleyan Dictionary of Theology (Beacon Hill Press, 2013).